|Type||Basic Lecture (6 ECTS) for BSc DSAI — Advanced Lecture (6 ECTS) for all others|

 Assignment sheet 0 is an ungraded self-test.
 If you can solve the problems of this sheet without too much effort, without looking anything up, you're ready to take EML.
 If you have trouble doing these excercises, you probably best use your time until the course starts to boost your knowledge of linear algebra and statistics.
 The lectures Statistics Lab and Mathmatics for Computer Science I and II are recommended in particular.
 A good textbook on statistics is "All of Statistics"

-The tutorials focus on the problem sets, but we will also give (very) brief reiteration of parts of the lecture.
-If you have any questions about the lecture, write an e-mail to eml-ta (at) mmci.uni-saarland.de .
+The tutorials focus on the problem sets.
+In the week after you submitted an assignment, we will present and discuss the solutions.
+In the week after, you will receive the corrected sheets, and we will help you with the current problem set.
+Depending on time and popular demand, we will also give brief reiteration of parts of the lecture.
+If you have any questions about the lecture, write to eml-ta (at) mmci.uni-saarland.de .

 |0||–||Introduction to R|